-7. The approved landscaping scheme shall be carried out in the first planting and seeding seasons following the occupation or the completion of the development whichever is the sooner, and any trees which die, are removed, or become seriously damaged or diseased within a period of five years shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.
+11. The approved landscaping scheme for each phase of the approved development shall be carried out in the first planting and seeding seasons following the occupation or the completion of that phase whichever is the sooner, and any trees which die, are removed, or become seriously damaged or diseased within a period of five years shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.